RobinAcke/uhctf-contributions/2024/You Shall Not Pitch/README.md

 Play around with the spectogram and settings until you can see the flag; this requires the spectogram range to be set to a higher frequency as is hinted at in the metadata "There seems to be quite a lot of noises going on above 6k Hz".

+Fun fact: I made this .ogg file using LMMS by drawing out the flag in the piano roll!
+You can see it in the added FLAG.mmpz project.

 </ul></ul></details>